Security & data handling

 If something goes wrong

 Written runbooks.
-60-day breach commitment.
 Real response.

 Breach notification (Tex.
 Bus. & Com.
 Code Ch.
 521)

 A written runbook governs the discovery → triage → notification workflow within the 60-day clock Texas law requires.
 Affected individuals get a Ch.
 521-conforming notice; if 250+ Texans are affected, the AG is notified inside the same window.
-Hiscox/Vouch coordination is built into the runbook.
+Cyber-insurance coordination is built into the runbook.

 Subpoena and law-enforcement requests